Brewmaster Azerite Traits

 Note that a trait not being listed here does not make it bad.
 If we listed every usable trait for every build, this document would be completely illegible.
 We have many perfectly usable traits that happen to be just shy of the power given by those listed here.

-Once you start obtaining gear with 4 rows of traits, you’ll have greater flexibility with your trait choices.
 ToN is one of our only top-tier traits that doesn’t lose value from multiple copies, and should be your first pick after SnC most of the time.
-That said, BB and EF are both valuable talents in their own right, but do not stack defensively and cannot compete with generic traits for damage, so you should avoid taking a 2nd copy of either.
+That said, BB and EF are both valuable traits in their own right, but do not stack defensively and cannot compete with generic traits for damage, so you should avoid taking a 2nd copy of either.
 Loyal is also worth picking up from raid pieces, as it has similar throughput to BB with no allies improving its effect, and is similiar-or-better than ToN at 3+ allies.

 Healing in Mythic+ is much more constrained than in a raid environment.
 Additionally, there is substantially more magic damage in BFA dungeons than Uldir.
 These factors increase the value of traits that grant additional healing, like BB, AV, and IV.
 For this reason, if you have a choice between Gemhide and IV, it is generally recommended to choose IV for Mythic+.
 Note that more copies of AV increase the odds that you hit the 100% HP breakpoint and lose the HoT, so having 3 copies is likely to be worse than having 2.